vztpv/ParadoxGameParser/README.md

-# chk - ClauText is language(?)( which is based on my ParadoxGameParser, and has more functions? ).
+# check - ClauText is language(?)( which is based on my ParadoxGameParser, and has more functions? ).
 https://github.com/vztpv/ClauText